To veil or not to veil - that is the question!

-To veil or not to veil - that is the question.
-Veils can signify so much to a bride and can also be a great accessory to compliment your bridal hair-do.
-A veil is one of the most iconic bridal accessories, from the birdcage to the grande cathedral veil, we’re sure there is a veil style for every bride.
+A veil is one of the most iconic bridal accessories.
+From the birdcage to the grand cathedral veil, we’re sure there is a veil style for every bride.

 Beautiful bride wearing romantic veil.
 Hair & Makeup by BEYOU weddings